~/blog $ cat ue5-cpp-vs-standard-cpp.md

 Code Organization

-Modularize Your Code: Use modules to separate different functionalities and keep your codebase organized.
+Modularize your code: Use modules to separate different functionality and keep your codebase organized:

 public class MyModule : ModuleRules